 Dividend Yield Ratio:

 The dividend yieldDividend YieldDividend yield ratio is the ratio of a company's current dividend to its current share price.
 It represents the potential return on investment for a given stock. ratio shows the return on investments if the amount is invested at the current market price.

 Earnings Per Share Ratio (EPS):

 The price-earnings ratioPrice-earnings RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
 It is calculated as the proportion of the current price per share to the earnings per share. is calculated by dividing the Market price by the EPS.
-This ratio is compared with other companies in the same industry to see if the market price of the company is overvalued or undervalued.
+Then, this ratio is compared with other companies in the same industry to see if the company’s market price is overvalued or undervalued.